Atsushi Nakajima: Teaching job

-In 1933, he accepted a teaching position at Yokohama Girls' Higher School.
+In 1933, he accepted a teaching position at Yokohama Girls' Higher School, which was managed by a former pupil of Nakajima's father.
 During his time in the School, Nakajima was exposed to more of western literature, such as the works of Blaise Pascal, Anatole France and Robert Louis Stevenson.
 During this time he translated works by D. H. Lawrence, Aldous Huxley and Franz Kafka into Japanese, while continuing to write fiction.

 Micronesia and Palau

 In 1941, he resigned from his teaching job and joined the Japanese government working as an editor for a Japanese language textbook set to be published in Palau.
 He believed that the warmer climate in Palau would cure his asthma.
 Nakajima's choice to visit the southern seas may have been influenced by Robert Louis Stevenson's Vailima Letters, which described Stevenson's stay in Samoa.
 After some time in Palau, he took a boat to Micronesia on 15 September 1941 for the purpose of inspecting the schools in the region.
-He returned to Palau in 5 November 1941.
+He returned to Palau on 5 November 1941.
 During this part of his life, Nakajima kept a diary and recorded topics such as the native culture and practices.

 In letters he wrote, Nakajima disagrees with the Japanese exploitation of the island natives.
 He wished that he could do more for the people of Palau and Micronesia other than teaching them.
 He wrote that he had not experienced any asthma attacks, but instead felt lethargic due to the tropical heat.
 The food in Micronesia supplied by the Japanese were also lacking.
 Because of this, he wished to quit his job as soon as possible.
 By the end of 1941, Nakajima had requested a transfer and returned to Japan in March 1942.